ShayHassidim/gigaspaces-wiki-jekyll/xap100/the-space-configuration.markdown

 ### Examples

-Here are some examples on how to configure the Space URL and the proxy:
+Here are some examples how to configure the proxy:

 Declaring a remote space with a transaction manager: